fxlin/p4-fs/docs/interpretation.md

 # File System Interpretation (exp1)

-In this lab, we will inspect filesystem images.
+In this exp, we will inspect filesystem images.
 We will reason about how filedata and metadata are stored and maintained.

 ## Objectives